 Ready to give it a go?
 Check out our top picks of dashboard application software:

 Tableau is considered a leading data visualization and data analysis software.
-The platform has been commended for its intuitive and easy-to-use interface, professional visualization capabilities and the wide range of data connectivity that it supports.
+The platform has been commended for its intuitive and easy-to-use interface, professional visualization capabilities, and wide range of data connectivity that it supports.